jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglib1/README.md

 This simple publish / subscribe app contains its own on-board subset of the Java runtime environment.

-It uses a HACK to make the otherwise-image-able eventbus library available to a custom runtime image.
+It uses a HACK to make the otherwise un-image-able eventbus library available to a custom runtime image.

 A Custom Runtime Image is a JRE that contains only those modules required to run your app.